3DBAG/roofer/rooferpy/README.md

 cmake --build build_python
 ```

-The rooferpy library will be located in `build/rooferpy/rooferpy.cpyton-<version-and-system>.so`.
+The rooferpy library will be located in `build_python/rooferpy/rooferpy.cpyton-<version-and-system>.so`.
 Import the .so file (e.g. place it in the same folder as .py script) to use roofer python API.

-todo: information on data structures